tsedio/tsed/docs/tutorials/mikroorm.md

 ## Obtain ORM instance

-`@Orm` decorator lets you retrieve an instance of MikroOrm.
+`@Orm` decorator lets you retrieve an instance of MikroORM.

 ```typescript
 import {Injectable, AfterRoutesInit} from "@tsed/common";